 Renew your liability insurance policy

-You must renew your liability insurance policy before renewing your practice permit as you must provide details of your insurance in place October 1, 2022 and beyond.
+Before you apply to renew your practice permit, you must have liability insurance in place for after October 1, 2023.
+You must provide details of your insurance in place October 1, 2023 and beyond.

 Complete your competence program activities